Tandysony/Web-Development-Practice/Drupal_dev_docs/Web Development with Drupal 7.md

 #### 3. Sync a localhost website to multiple machines?

 > **Do NOT fully rely on the `Backup and Migrate` module to sync your entire website among multiple machines.
-Too shame that Drupal released the Backup and Migrate module (7.x-3.1) that is not functional well at the time of writing (Jan.
+Too shame that Drupal released the `Backup and Migrate module (7.x-3.1)` that is not functional well at the time of writing (Jan.
 12, 2016), even with patches applied.
-It raised all kinds of issues all over the Internet, even the patches installed.
-Here I provide a way to baypass the restore function working like a charm.**
+It raised all kinds of issues all over the Internet.
+Hereby, I provide a way to baypass the restore function.
+I have tested this on two PCs running Windows 7 64-bit and one Macbook Pro running OS X El Capitan.
+It works like a charm.**

  > **Please also be noted that the sync process is based on the `AMPPS` software, to ensure that database version and structure (i.e., table prefix) are exactly the same across all computers, no matter running MAC OS, Windows or Linux.**